 Cost.
 Some investors say they prefer to avoid fund fees, seemingly unaware that buying individual bonds also carries costs.
 It’s difficult to know just how much mark-up you’re paying, as the bond market is far less transparent than the stock market, since bonds trade over-the-counter rather than on an exchange.

 In his book In Your Best Interest, Hank Cunningham says the average markup on bonds is 1%, and points out that this fee is payable only once, while bond funds may carry fees of 1.5% or 2% every year.
 But Couch Potatoes know better than to pay those ridiculous MERs.
-Bond index funds and ETFs are among the cheapest in any asset class: Claymore’s CLF charges just 0.17%, while the iShares Canadian Bond Index Fund (XBB) gives you access to the entire Canadian market for just 0.30%.
+Bond index funds and ETFs are among the cheapest in any asset class, with MERs as low as 0.10%.
 With fees this low, any cost benefit of buying individual bonds shrinks dramatically, and many investors will accept the small fee in exchange for the benefits outlined above.

 Great posts on Bonds vs ETFs.
 On a related note, can you please comment on whether there are any advantages from holding preferred shares (eg: banks) rather than bonds, in a rising interest rate environment?